BliMe: Verifiably Secure Outsourced Computation with Hardware-Enforced Taint Tracking: Design

 We then define the list of observable outputs we consider in \design: visible state, non-\blinded \blindable state, the addresses of memory operations sent to main memory, the execution time of an instruction or set of instructions, and fault signals.
 Note that once \blindable state becomes \blinded, it is no longer observable.
 We exclude outputs that require physical access to be observed, such as voltage and electromagnetic radiation.

-The taint-tracking policy is defined as follows.
-Each instruction \blinds (i.e., sets the \blindedness bit of) each output that depends on a \blinded input (i.e., whose \blindedness bit is set).
+The taint-tracking policy is defined as follows (and as shown in \Cref{tab:taint-tracking-2}).
+An instruction with a \blinded input (i.e., which takes at least one input with a non-zero \blindedness \indicator) yields a \blinded value for each output that depends on a blinded input, with the same \blindedness \indicator as the input.
+An instruction that receives \blinded data from multiple sources will raise a fault.
 If an instruction attempts to affect any observable output except non-\blinded \blindable state in a manner that depends on the value of a \blinded input, a fault is raised, since this can otherwise be used to exfiltrate sensitive data.
 This effectively means that the program cannot use a \blinded value as the address of a jump, branch or memory access, or use instructions whose completion time or fault status depends on a \blinded value.
-For example, \design prevents \begin{itemize} \item \emph{Cache-timing side-channel attacks} by prohibiting \blinded values from being used as addresses for loads/stores. \item \emph{Timing attack}s by forbidding \blinded-value-dependent control flow (prohibiting both altering PC based on \blinded values, and instructions of variable duration from using \blinded values).
-Measuring program execution time will reveal nothing about the \blinded values; the adversary will obtain the same information as if they ran the same program over a \blinded array of zeroes of the same length.
+For example, \design prevents \begin{itemize} \item \emph{Cache-timing side-channel attacks} by prohibiting \blinded values from being used as addresses for loads/stores, and \item \emph{Timing attacks} by forbidding \blinded-value-dependent control flow (prohibiting both altering PC based on \blinded values, and instructions of variable duration from using \blinded values).
+Measuring program execution time will reveal nothing about the \blinded values; the adversary will obtain the same information as if they ran the same program over a \blinded array of zeroes of the same length. \item \emph{Transient execution attacks} by preventing any \blinded values from being used in speculation decisions.
+Speculatively executed instructions can still use \blinded values (and maintain their \blindedness tags throughout this transient execution), but the result of any prediction \emph{decision} (e.g., whether a branch is taken, or what the next return address might be) cannot rely on \blinded values.
+This same concept applies to all data-dependent hardware optimizations; \blinded values cannot be used to \emph{decide} on whether or how an optimization is applied. \end{itemize}